Pull down to refresh stories

 What to watch next

 The next question is how quickly the shift reaches real products and who feels it first in everyday work.
 Patrick Tech Media will keep checking rollout speed, user reaction, and how Google Gemini Blog update the next pieces.
-In this pass, the story was distilled from 1 signals into 1 source references that are genuinely useful to readers.
+From 1 early signals, the piece keeps 1 references that are useful for locking the main details in place.

 Source notes